vrushankdhande/Create-the-Decision-Tree-classifier-and-visualize-it-graphically./README.md

+# Create-the-Decision-Tree-classifier-and-visualize-it-graphically.
-# Create-the-Decision-Tree-classifier-and-visualize-it-graphically.In this project, we aim to build a Decision Tree classifier and visualize it graphically using Python and the scikit-learn library.
+In this project, we aim to build a Decision Tree classifier and visualize it graphically using Python and the scikit-learn library.
 The project can be broken down into the following steps:

 Data Loading: We begin by loading the dataset on which we want to build the Decision Tree classifier.
 In this example, we use the Iris dataset, which is a famous dataset in machine learning and contains features of iris flowers along with their corresponding species.